QuaTrixXx205/QuaTrixXx205/README.md

 - **I’m currently working on:** Improving my Backend architecture skills.
 - **I’m currently learning:** Advanced System Design and Microservices.
 - **Ask me about:** Vue, Next.js, and Mobile Dev.
-- **Fun fact:** I believe clean code is a love letter to the next developer.
+- **Fun fact:** I believe clean and simple code is a love letter to the next developer.

 ---